ādiparva - Chapter-19

 एवमुक्तस्ततः कर्णस्तथेति प्रत्यभाषत ।

 The strong warrior surveyed the arena, nodding casually to Drona and Kripa.
 The whole gathering, frozen in place and intently watching, wondered, 'Who is he?'
 Their curiosity about this warrior rose.
-The eloquent son of the Sun, with a voice as deep as thunder, addressed his unknown brother Partha, the son of Indra, saying, 'O Partha, I will perform feats before this amazed crowd, surpassing anything you've done!
+Karna addressed the son of Indra, saying, 'O Partha, I will perform feats before this amazed crowd, surpassing anything you've done!
 You will be astonished when you see them.'
 And, O greatest of speakers, almost as soon as he spoke, the crowd rose together, as if stirred by a great force.

 O tiger among men, Duryodhana was filled with joy, while Vibhatsu felt nothing but embarrassment and anger.
 With Drona’s approval, the mighty Karna, eager for battle, repeated everything that Partha had done earlier.
 Duryodhana, along with his brothers, warmly embraced Karna, exclaiming, 'Welcome, mighty warrior!
 I consider myself fortunate to have you!
 Live as you wish and command me, along with the kingdom of the Kurus.'
 Karna responded, 'Since you've said it, I see it as already done.
 I only desire your friendship, and my wish is to face Arjuna in single combat.'
 Duryodhana exclaimed, 'Enjoy life's blessings with me!
 Be a true friend, and, O slayer of foes, let your feet rest upon the heads of all enemies.'